 Whilst collaborating with the ENA and other UK DNOs (through the Open Networks Project) to maintain a consistent approach to a DSO across the UK, we have ensured continuous engagement with our stakeholders to obtain a NI perspective on what fundamental changes are required to existing DNO functions to deliver benefits to our customers.
 In July 2018 we released a Call for Evidence (CfE) asking our customers for their views on our evolution to a DSO, with an associated industry workshop held in September 2018.
 Taking on board the views from the CfE, in February 2019 we released our consultation document, providing a response to the CfE and the opportunity for stakeholder feedback on our proposals.
 This customer and stakeholder engagement provided the foundations for a Recommendations Paper to the Utility Regulator in December 2019.

 To open up the network and enable customer benefits, we identified seven key DSO functions that will require development to enable us to efficiently manage this changing landscape.
 These were highlighted throughout the consultation process, and included:

-- Market Facilitator - Eabling Distributed Energy Resources (DERs) to participate in Transmission System Operator (TSO) markets whilst respecting the distribution network integrity.
+- Market Facilitator - Enabling Distributed Energy Resources (DERs) to participate in Transmission System Operator (TSO) markets whilst respecting the distribution network integrity.

-- Service Provider - Utilistaion of network assets in innovative ways to provide services to help the TSO balance the system.
+- Service Provider - Utilisation of network assets in innovative ways to provide services to help the TSO balance the system.